Particular/docs.particular.net/servicecontrol/upgrades/new-persistence.md

 Audit instances created using ServiceControl version 4.25 and below use the old instance format.
 Even if this instance is upgraded to a newer version, it will continue to use the old format.

-The persistence format of an instance can be verified using ServiceControl Management or the `Get-ServiceControlAuditInstances` powershell cmdlet after installing ServiceControl 4.26 or above.
+The persistence format of an instance can be verified using ServiceControl Management or the `Get-ServiceControlAuditInstances` powershell cmdlet after installing ServiceControl 4.26 or above. <!-- TODO: How do containers users do this, assuming they can migrate from a SCMU or PowerShell deployments -->

 If the value is `RavenDB 5` (ServiceControl 4.x) or `RavenDB` (ServiceControl 5.x or later) then the instance is using the new persistence format and does not require upgrading.